 Sausage and Pepper Pasta

 I love a good sausage and pepper pasta.
-It's hearty, easy to make and perfect served with a side salad and garlic bread.
-This recipe has just a few ingredients, and comes together pretty quickly.
+It’s hearty, easy to make, and goes perfectly served with a side salad and garlic bread.
+This recipe has just a few ingredients and comes together pretty quickly.

 What You’ll Need